Florian-Wilhelm/Raspberry-Pi-test-code/Project-5/README.md

 You can hardcode them, but it is possible to modify the WiFi credentials via Picotool (the .uf2-file has to be located in the respective directory):

-*$ picotool config HIH4020-humidityMeasurement.uf2 -s SSID "my WiFi"*
+*$ picotool config HIH4020-humidityMeasurement.uf2 -s SSID "WiFi-123"*

 *$ picotool config HIH4020-humidityMeasurement.uf2 -s PASS "001122334455"*